-A fully established CCS chain usually consists of four actions:
+A CCS chain consists of four parts:

-- The CO2 gas is then compressed into a liquid-like form.
+- The CO2 gas is then compressed

 Yes, right here in Victoria – the CO2CRC Otway Project has injected and stored more than 80,000 tonnes of CO2 – and it has also been used in many other places around the world by the oil and gas industry.

 The Global CCS Institute lists around 43 CCS projects at various stages worldwide.
 The Gorgon Project in WA will sequester and store CO2 in a sandstone reservoir 2.5 kilometres below Barrow Island.
 In the US there are thousands of miles of CO2 pipelines.
 The oil and gas industry uses CO2 in the process of enhance oil recovery.

 Visit the Global CSS Institute website for annual global status reports of CSS.

 There are several existing commercially available technologies for CO2 capture that have been developed to produce high purity CO2 for commercial markets such as enhanced oil recovery, chemical manufacturing and food processing.

 Some known CO2 uses are:

 - growth medium for algae production which can then be used for oil production or as a source of stock feed